-Major General Martin White CB CBE JP, HM Lord-Lieutenant of the Isle of Wight
+Major General Sir Martin White KCVO CB CBE JP, HM Lord-Lieutenant of the Isle of Wight

-The Isle of Wight’s Lord-Lieutenant Major General Martin White has been a committed and enthusiastic Patron since the first Isle of Wight Literary Festival in 2012.
-He has played a pro-active role both in encouraging speakers to attend and with his wife, Fiona, supporting all aspects of the Literary Festival.
+The Isle of Wight’s Lord-Lieutenant Major General Sir Martin White has been a committed and enthusiastic Patron since the first Isle of Wight Literary Festival in 2012.
+He has played a pro-active role both in encouraging speakers to attend and with his wife, Lady White, supporting all aspects of the Literary Festival.

 The Literary Festival has become one of the most important events in our calendar for both visitors and residents alike.
 My thanks and admiration go to everyone involved and in particular to the many volunteers who give their time throughout the year to bring us a wide range of authors and a popular youth and schools programme.